w3c/wai-presentations2all/index.md

 -  [CART](#cart){:.termref} provides real-time text of the speaker and other audio.
 People who are deaf or hard of hearing use CART.
 CART also helps people who understand text better than spoken language.
 For example, people whose native language is different.
 CART output can also be used to develop a transcript.
 -  Transcripts online can increase search engine optimization (SEO) for audio and video.
 [Transcripts also have many other benefits {% include_cached external.html %}](http://www.uiaccess.com/transcripts/transcripts_on_the_web.html).

-For additional benefits of making online material accessible, see [Developing a Web Accessibility Business Case for Your Organization](http://www.w3.org/WAI/bcase/).
+For additional benefits of making online material accessible, see [The Business Case for Digital Accessibility](https://www.w3.org/WAI/business-case/).

 {% include_cached excol.html type="end" %}